“You Shall Love Your Neighbor As Yourself” (Leviticus 19:18)

 For example, one cause of sudden crib death among newborns is a specific genetic mutation.
 Post-mortem DNA testing of a baby that died from sudden crib death can identify this genetic mutation and allow parents to avoid a similar fate for their other children.

-What about degenerative brain diseases?
-Can post-mortem DNA testing help my children and grandchildren avoid these diseases?
+Can post-mortem DNA testing help my children and grandchildren avoid degenerative brain disease?

 Medical professionals currently believe that many degenerative brain diseases are either hereditary or heavily influenced by genetics.
 These include Alzheimer’s disease, frontotemporal dementia, and Lewy body dementia.
 Other conditions where a genetic predisposition is believed to exist include Parkinson’s and Multiple Sclerosis.